-The Accreditation Committee has accredited the following programs with the imposition of conditions.
+The Accreditation Committee has accredited the following programs with the imposition of conditions:

-- Endeavour College of Natural Health Bachelor of Health Science (Acupuncture)
+- Australian College of Natural Medicine Pty Ltd trading as Endeavour College of Natural Health’s Bachelor of Health Science (Acupuncture)

-- Think: Colleges Pty Ltd trading as Southern School of Natural Therapies Bachelor of Health Science (Chinese Medicine)
+- Think: Colleges Pty Ltd trading as Southern School of Natural Therapies’ Bachelor of Health Science (Chinese Medicine)